Rohith2006/nodejs-dummy-json-project/Readme.md

 ## Overview

 This project implements a REST API that serves and filters people data.
 It allows users to retrieve, sort, and filter information about individuals, including their names, languages, and other attributes.
+The project follows the Model-View-Controller (MVC) architecture for better organization and maintainability.

 ## Features